MrPeanutButterz/Bitburner/README.md

 `reputation.js`

 When findFaction.js starts reputation.js it is run with an argument (faction name).
-First it will do a 10 second test run to get a time estemate to get an indication on the finish time.
+First it will do a 10 second test run to get a time estemate for an indication on the finish time.
 If the required reputation is reached the script will go back to findFaction.js.

 `installation.js`

 The last part will be the installation, it will get all augmentations from the faction en list them from price high / low.
 If an augmentation needs a pre install it will be listed before the actual augmentation.
+When all augmentations are bought, money left will be spend on Neuroflux.
+All will be installed en the main.js script will be run te reboot the procces.